-Coronavirus crisis: Union Home Minister asks Chief Ministers to strictly follow lockdown guidelines
+Coronavirus crisis: HM Amit Shah asks Chief Ministers to strictly follow lockdown guidelines

-New Delhi, Apr 27: Union Home Minister Amit Shah on Monday asked all the state Cgief Ministers to enforce lockdown strictly in their respective states as reports of violations are coming to fore.
+New Delhi, Apr 27: Union Home Minister Amit Shah on Monday asked all the state Chief Ministers to enforce lockdown strictly in their respective states as reports of violations are coming to fore.
 This claim, by the Home Minister, came during an interaction the Chief Ministers through a video conference meeting with Prime Minister Narendra Modi and state Chief Ministers.

 Meanwhile, reports claim that the Ministry of Home Affairs (MHA) has said categorically, "There is no necessity for migration of workers to shift from place of their occupation to the place of their residence and rush back to their villages."